davetayls/davetayls.github.com/_drafts/2018-06-09-fp-ts-03-try-catch.md

   )
 ```

-The `fold` here provides a way of taking the current value out of the type it is in.
+> Folding is a functional pattern which provides a way of taking the current value out of the type it is in.

 An `Either` could have two possible states and so we provide it a function to handle each of them.

 ## Common Error Structure